xlwings/xlwings-server/docs/excel_integrations.md

 **Cons**:

+- It's not Excel.
 - No support for custom functions (planned).
 - Does not work without an Internet connection.
 - Does not comply with privacy standards: content is hosted by Google.
+- Developing requires a tunneling solution like ngrok.